The Endless Procession of Days

 Disorientation should be required reading, says the hosts of The Social.

-NATIONAL RADIO
+RADIO

 Here’s a meaty interview about Disorientation.
 Host Matt Galloway is always prepared.
 He even sprung some house music on me.
 The Current: Giller Prize-winning author Ian Williams on having meaningful conversations about race | The Current with Matt Galloway | Live Radio | CBC Listen